 Mandatory systemwide fees are waived for those individuals who qualify for such exemption under the provisions of the California Education Code (see section on fee waivers).

 Students are charged campus fees in addition to tuition fees and other systemwide fees.
-Information on campus fees can be found by contacting Student Financial Services at http://sfs.fullerton.edu or calling 657-278-2495.
+Information on campus fees can be found by visiting the Student Financial Services website at sfs.fullerton. edu/feeinformation/default.asp.

 CATEGORY I FEES